mdevilliers/merkxx/README.md

 About
 -----

 Application to play with erlang-mesos binding.
+Once started you can send commands to messos to run.

 Run
 ---